 Some excerpts, references, and links are below.
 This is from some brief research via Pacific Northwest Seismic Network (8/4/08), which did bring up some related studies, particularly, "Effects of acoustic waves on stick–slip in granular media and implications for earthquakes."

 What I have not found yet is research on acoustic waves purposely directed to actual interfaces of Tectonic plates, let alone to those under water.

 I hope to find out if, or to what degree, this area of research has been or might be considered.
 I'm guessing that if deemed feasible for consideration, then we're talking about a fairly long term project.
 But for all I know, the technical capabilities are more or less available, and they just need to be brought to bear on the challenge.
 If that is the case, then with enough study, possibly before "the big one," some methodologies and technologies might be developed to forestall it.
 Even if not soon enough for here and now, there would be plenty of opportunities for success -all around the planet- in the future.

 I admit, I'm just dropping seeds here, and where applicable, I appreciate your tolerating my layperson's word usage.
-I'm hoping some engineers and scientists have a beer or two as they kick this idea around.
+I'm hoping some engineers and scientists have a beer or two as they kick these ideas around.
 And just MAYBE, in a hundred years, we'll be using volcanic energy to brew that beer.
-But that's not the point, of course.
+But that's not the point, of course. [~cp, Aug'08]

 -Chris Pringer - Author/Bio/Site Info Below